singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 14    if  (smaller % 2 == 0)  {
 15      return  halfProd +  halfProd;
 16    }  else {
 17      return  halfProd +  halfProd + bigger;
 18    }
 19  }
 ```

-This algorithm will run in O(log s) time,  wheres is the smaller of the  two numbers.
+This algorithm will run in O(log s) time,  where s is the smaller of the  two numbers.

 **8.6	Towers of Hanoi:** In the classic problem of the Towers of Hanoi, you have 3 towers and N disks of different sizes which can slide onto any tower.
 The puzzle starts with disks sorted in ascending order of size from top to bottom (i.e., each disk sits on top of an even larger one).
 You have the following constraints: